What is the Cost Baseline in Project Management? - Definitions, Examples, Importance, and more Explained

 According to that, the project cost baseline should be realistic and accurate.

-What are the Included in a Project Cost Baseline?
+What Are the Included in a Project Cost Baseline?

 The project cost baseline is an approved spending plan during the project life cycle, including initiating, planning, executing, monitoring, controlling, and closing.
 It includes every project activity, task, and required resources that are needed for a project.